 Negative emotions if the training did not take place.

-Frequent training at inappropriate times and in inappropriate places, inability or insufficient attempts to restrain oneself.
+Frequent training at inappropriate times and in places not intended for this, inability or insufficient attempts to restrain oneself.

-Animal studies have shown that eating disorders can trigger excessive physical activity.
-For example, when scientists limited the nutrition of rats, leaving Free access to the running wheel, the rats began to run vigorously.
-Amazingly, when given food, these rats preferred to keep running.
-If left unchecked, they literally drove themselves to death.
+Animal studies have shown that eating disorders can be triggered by excessive physical activity.
+For example, when scientists restricted the diet of rats, leaving Free access to the running wheel, the rats began to run vigorously.
+Amazingly, when given food, these rats preferred to continue running.
+If left unchecked, they would literally work themselves to death.

-These rats showed the same behavior as the patients. anorexia nervosa who starve themselves.
-It would seem logical that starving rats (and humans) should become less active, but no.
+These rats exhibited the same behavior as the patients anorexia nervosa who starve themselves.
+It would seem logical that starving rats (and people) should become less active, but no.

-In children with anorexia nervosa, dietary restriction is usually accompanied by increased activity.
-They cannot sit still, spin and often run aimlessly.
-They do not express a conscious intent to burn calories like older teens and adults.
+In children with anorexia nervosa, dietary restriction is usually accompanied by an increase in activity.
+They cannot sit still, fidget and often run around aimlessly.
+They do not express the conscious intention to burn calories like older teens and adults.

-Thus, excessive physical activity or playing sports is, apparently, a biologically inherent desire, which is provoked by an energy imbalance with restriction of nutrition.
+Thus, excessive physical activity or sports appears to be a biologically determined desire that is provoked by energy imbalance during dietary restriction.

 Physical activity for anorexia nervosa

 Hyperactivity is a common, intriguing, and well-described symptom of anorexia nervosa.
 It was noticed back in 1873 by the French physician Ernest Charles Lasegue, who was one of the first to describe this disorder.
-Lasegue noted that patients with anorexia showed high level activity that seemingly did not match their inadequate nutrition:
+Lasegue noted that patients with anorexia showed high level activity that seemed inconsistent with their lack of nutrition:

-“Against the background of a decrease in muscle strength, there is an increasing tendency to move.
-The patient feels lighter and more active, rides on horseback (the French text mentions "long walks"), visits and receives guests, he retains the ability to take part in the exhausting events of social life without experiencing the fatigue he would complain about in other situations. " (Lasegue, 1873: 266)
+“Against the background of decreased muscle strength, there is an increasing tendency to move.
+The patient feels lighter and more active, rides horses (the French text mentions "long walks"), goes to visit and receive guests, and retains the ability to take part in the tiring events of social life without experiencing the fatigue of which he would complain in other situations."
+(Lasegue, 1873, p.266)

-In one study, excessive exercise was common in 37-54% of patients with anorexia nervosa (depending on the subtype).
-Patients may underestimate the amount of time spent on physical activity, making it difficult for doctors and others involved in treatment to adequately assess the situation.
+In one study, excessive exercise was present in 37-54% of patients with anorexia nervosa (depending on the subtype).
+Patients may underestimate the amount of time spent on physical activity, making it difficult for doctors and others involved in treatment to assess the situation adequately.

-Patients usually describe sports as a compulsive activity.
-They keep training, ignoring the signs of fatigue, feeling unwell and lack of energy.
-Here is what one of the patients who participated in the study said:
+Patients typically describe exercise as a compulsive activity.
+They continue training, ignoring signs of fatigue, bad feeling and lack of energy.
+Here's what one of the study patients said:

-“Before I started treatment, I could only sit down while eating, the rest of the time I felt that I did not deserve a rest.
-I was so restless that I just could not relax ...
-I have a feeling that something is forcing me to train ... "
+“Before I started treatment, I could only sit down during meals, the rest of the time I felt like I didn’t deserve to rest.
+I was so restless that I just couldn’t relax...
+I feel like something is forcing me to train..."

-Exercise in anorexia nervosa is associated with younger patients and anxiety-inducing temperament. obsessions and perfectionism.
+Excessive exercise in anorexia nervosa is associated with younger patients and more anxious personalities. obsessive states and perfectionism.

 Physical activity for bulimia nervosa

 Excessive physical activity is a common compensatory behavior.
-In one study, excessive exercise was common in 20-24% of patients with bulimia nervosa.
+In one study, excessive exercise was found in 20-24% of patients with bulimia nervosa.

 Physical activity for muscle dysmorphia

-Excessive physical activity - frequent symptom muscle dysmorphia, a relatively new disease that primarily affects bodybuilders.
-According to some researchers, this disorder is a form of anorexia nervosa in patients with gender identity, which is characterized by masculinity in the more traditional sense.
-In accordance with modern diagnostics the disease is classified as a type of bodily dysmorphic disorder with an eating disorder.
+Excessive physical activity - common symptom muscle dysmorphia, a relatively new disease that primarily affects bodybuilders.
+According to some researchers, the disorder is a subset of anorexia nervosa in patients with a gender identity characterized by more traditional masculinity.
+In accordance with modern diagnostics The disorder is classified as a type of body dysmorphic disorder with an eating disorder.

-For patients with muscle dysmorphia, a persistent belief is characteristic that they have insufficiently developed muscles.
-They take action to build muscle, including extreme training and eating a growth-promoting diet. muscle mass(often with a lot of protein).
-Sometimes sufferers use muscle growth supplements and steroids.
-71% of men with muscle dysmorphia abuse weightlifting and 64% abuse the gym.
+Patients with muscle dysmorphia are characterized by a persistent belief that they have insufficiently developed muscles.
+They take actions aimed at muscle growth, including extreme training and eating a diet that promotes growth. muscle mass(often with lots of protein).
+Sometimes patients use muscle growth supplements and steroids.
+71% of men with muscle dysmorphia abuse weightlifting and 64% abuse gym training.

 Risks of excessive physical activity

-Among the risks are electrolyte imbalances, heart problems, muscular atrophy, injury and sudden death...
-Patients with anorexia tend to have weak bones, so in general they are more prone to fracture; physical stress due to overtraining increases this risk.
+Risks include electrolyte imbalances, heart problems, muscle atrophy, injuries and sudden death.
+Patients with anorexia often have weak bones, so in general they are more prone to fractures; physical stress due to excessive exercise increases this risk.

-Abuse physical exercise among patients with anorexia nervosa is associated with more long treatment in the hospital and more frequent relapses.
-Excessive physical activity is also associated with more high risk suicide.
+Abuse physical exercise among patients with anorexia nervosa is associated with more long treatment in hospital and more frequent relapses.
+Excessive physical activity is also associated with more high risk suicides.

-Too zealous exercise immediately after discharge from the hospital suggests an imminent relapse of the disease.
-Exercise can reinforce beliefs that keep people trapped in an eating disorder and hinder weight gain when it is the goal of treatment.
+Excessively strenuous exercise immediately after discharge from the hospital suggests an imminent relapse of the disease.
+Exercise can reinforce the beliefs that keep someone trapped in an eating disorder and interfere with weight gain when that is the goal of treatment.

-For these and other reasons, doctors generally recommend that people with eating disorders stop exercising before a period of sustained remission.
+For these and other reasons, doctors typically recommend that patients with eating disorders stop exercising until they are in stable remission.

-Determining whether physical activity is excessive can be difficult, especially for athletes.
-The main feature excessive training is not so much in the amount of physical activity as in motivation and attitude towards it: If training has become an obsessive habit, a way of influencing the figure or weight, and skipping training causes guilt, this indicates an unhealthy attitude.
+Determining whether physical activity is excessive can be difficult, especially among athletes.
+Main sign Excessive training is not so much in the amount of physical activity, but in motivation and attitude towards it: If working out has become an obsessive habit, a way to influence your figure or weight, and skipping workouts causes you to feel guilty, this indicates an unhealthy attitude.

-An elite athlete may exercise more than an eating disorder patient, but the sufferer's training may be over-exercised when the athlete treats them differently, his attitude is not a problem, and does not over-exercise.
+An elite athlete may train more than someone with an eating disorder, but the sufferer's training may be excessive, whereas the athlete's attitude is different; his attitude is not the problem and does not make his physical activity excessive.

-It should also be noted that eating disorders are more common in athletes than in other people, especially in sports where slimness is important.
-Thus, it is necessary to monitor the condition of athletes who have anxiety symptoms.
+It should also be noted that eating disorders are more common in athletes than in other people, especially in sports where being thin is important.
+Thus, it is necessary to monitor the condition of athletes who exhibit alarming symptoms.

 If you notice them in yourself or a loved one, you may need to seek help!

-If you or someone you care about has signs of excessive physical activity and / or an eating disorder, eating disorder therapy, including psychotherapy, can help manage both problems.
-Cognitive Behavioral Psychotherapy that helps change both behavior and its underlying beliefs about sports, can help bring about moderation and balance.
+If you or someone you love has signs of excessive exercise and/or an eating disorder, eating disorder therapy, including psychotherapy, can help manage both problems.
+Cognitive behavioral psychotherapy, which helps change both the behavior itself and the underlying beliefs about sports, can help achieve moderation and balance.

-Translation of the original article - Marina Nestrugina, IntuEat Center for Intuitive Nutrition ©
+Translation of the original article - Marina Nestrugina, Center for Intuitive Eating IntuEat ©